Best Running Socks 2026: Anti-Blister, Cushioned and Thin Picks

 For Toe Blisters

-Try the Injinji Trail Midweight Mini-Crew if the blister is between your toes.
+Try Injinji if the blister is between your toes.
+Choose the Injinji Run Lightweight No Show for summer road runs and the Injinji Trail Midweight Mini-Crew when you want more coverage.
 If the blister is under the forefoot or at the heel, the problem may be shoe fit, sock bunching, or foot movement inside the shoe.

 Still Getting Blisters?